decentralized-identity/didcomm.org/gossyp/README.md

 It only has one state, `syncing`.

-## Basic Principles
+## Principles

-Humans gossip like this:
+Human gossip is remarkably flexible, efficient, and decentralized.
+It works like this:

 1. Identify a gossip-worthy topic.
 2. Repeat the following behaviors, in any order, as much as desired, with any relevant parties: